ianaliti/swapIt/README.md

 ### 1. Domain (Core)
 - **No dependencies** on other layers
-- Contains business entities and rules
+- Contains business entities (User) and rules
+- Value Objects for Email and PhoneNumber
 - Defines interfaces (ports) that it needs
+- 11 unit tests validate business rules

 ### 2. Application
 - Orchestrates the business logic